 Robert Stirling applied for a patent for his economiser in Edinburgh, Scotland.
 His invention was a heat engine that was used by Lord Kelvin during his university classes and later in the Dish/Stirling system, a solar thermal electric technology that concentrates the sun’s thermal energy in order to produce power.

-Edmond Becquerel discovers the photovoltaic effect when experiencing with an electrolytic cell made up of two mental electrodes placed in an electricity-conducting solution.
+Edmond Becquerel discovers the photovoltaic effect when experiencing with an electrolytic cell made up of two metal electrodes placed in an electricity-conducting solution.
 He found that electricity generation increased when the setup was exposed to light.

 August Mouchet proposed an idea for solar-powered steam engines.
 These engines eventually became the base models for modern parabolic dish collectors.